 Let’s talk about images and your website.

 Why?
-Because posts with images perform better according to from Jeff Bullas.
+Because posts with images perform better according to this post from Jeff Bullas.

 Plus – it just looks better.
 It feels like you care enough to take the time to select and add visual elements that make the piece you’re working on better.